eclipse/vorto/website/content/tutorials/arduino.md

 ---
 date: 2016-03-09T20:08:11+01:00
-title: Connecting a ESP8266 (Arduino) to Hono
+title: Connecting an ESP8266 to Eclipse Hono
-weight: 35
+weight: 31
 ---

 This tutorial explains how to generate an Arduino sketch for a given Information Model and send the device data to Eclipse Hono via MQTT.